Application Policy Information

 This deadline typically comes after a program's priority deadline.
 It represents the day by which the application should be complete in order to guarantee admission consideration.
 If the program has a flexible deadline (defined above), applications completed after this day may be reviewed on a first-come, first-served basis, with no guarantees for admission consideration.

-Applications are available on ApplyTexas through midnight on the day of the deadline.
-If a program is not listed for a specific term on ApplyTexas, the program is either no longer available or is not offered for that particular term.
+Applications are available on through 11:00 p.m.
+CST (12 midnight EST) on the day of the deadline.
+If a program is not listed for a specific term, the program is either no longer available or is not offered for that particular term.

-Once the application is complete, the applicant’s grade point average (GPA) will be calculated.
-The program will be notified, and using one of the decision timelines detailed below, will make an admissions recommendation to the Graduate Dean with whom the final admissions decision rests.
+Once your application is complete, your grade point average (GPA) will be calculated.
+The program will be notified, and using one of the decision timelines detailed below, will make an admissions recommendation to the graduate dean with whom the final admissions decision rests.

-After an admissions decision has been made, the applicant will receive an email notification from The Graduate College.
-As noted in the communication section above, all admissions communications will be sent to the email address provided on the ApplyTexas application.
-Applicants admitted to a degree-seeking program will also receive a letter via U.S. mail.
+After an admissions decision has been made, you will receive an email notification from The Graduate College.
+As noted in the communication section above, all admissions communications will be sent to the email address provided on the application.

-Applicants may submit an admission appeal to the graduate dean at email@example.com within three weeks of the date of the decision.
-The written appeal should include additional supporting documentation.
-Admission appeals will be answered via email within three weeks of receipt of the applicant’s appeal.
+You may submit an admission appeal to the graduate dean via the online form within three weeks of the date of the decision.
+The written appeal should explain the reason(s) why the decision should be reconsidered along with additional supporting documentation (if any).
+Admission appeals will be answered via email within three weeks of receipt of your appeal.

 As explained in decision process above, admissions recommendations will be provided by the department after the application has been reviewed.
 The time frame in which this takes place is typically determined by whether the program admits on a “rolling” or “firm” basis.
 In most cases, a program will make recommendations about 3–4 weeks after an application completes.
 During peak times, this time frame could increase to up to six weeks.